Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Quantitative Analysis of RWA Tokens

-We also categorize USDY smart contract functions into operational buckets by applying heuristic string matching on the lowercase decoded function names, aiming to infer their functional semantics.
-Table~\ref{tab:usdy-functional-buckets} describes this mapping, specifically for the USDY token’s diverse DeFi interactions.
-Given the wide variety of protocols and contract architectures interacting with USDY across multiple chains, the mapping produced aggregation based on the functional semantics.
-For example, swap captures all decentralized exchange operations regardless of DEX type, while lending encompasses a range of credit-related actions such as borrow, repay, or collateral management.
+\textbf{\textit{USDY}}.
+We also categorize USDY smart contract functions into operational buckets by applying heuristic string matching on the decoded function names.
+Table~\ref{tab:usdy-functional-buckets} describes this mapping.
+Given the variety of protocols and contracts interacting with USDY across multiple chains, the mapping produced an aggregation based on the functional semantics.
+For example, swap captures all decentralized exchange operations regardless of type, while lending encompasses credit-related actions such as borrow, repay, or collateral management.